 - Take the two Oreo cookies and twist them apart.
 Save the creme-filled sides and eat the other halves. 🙂 So far, so good.
 Use a little of the chocolate frosting to adhere the M&Ms onto the creme-filled cookie halves.
 Set aside.

-- Stick your candy corns onto the frosting and set aside.
+- Stick your candy corns onto the frosting and set it aside.

 - Take your cupcake and cut a slit into the back of it with a knife (deep enough to slide the fudge-striped cookie into.